quinetime/syntax_semantics_demo/README.md

 # Syntax and Semantics &mdash; a Demonsration

-An interactive demonstration of the difference between syntactic and semantic operations in computers, with a little puzzle at the end.
+An interactive demonstration of the difference between syntactic and semantic operations in computers, including a little puzzle at the end.

-I just hacked this together for a philosophy of mind class I am teaching; the code is full of bad practices and is non-extendable.
+I just hacked this together for a philosophy of mind class I am teaching.
+The code is full of bad practices and is not very extendable.
 Explore at own risk.

+## Usage

+Install parcel and run `npm start` to compile the webpage for distribution.

+The code uses React and Styled Components.